Recruiting the first Crows

 Adelaide also considered pursuing Footscray legend Doug Hawkins, Carlton’s Wayne Johnston, Geelong’s Mark Yeates and Sydney’s Bernard Toohey.
 The club also held talks with Brisbane’s Matthew Rendell, the former West Torrens ruckman and Fitzroy captain, and Wayne Henwood, who moved to Sydney after playing in Glenelg’s 1985 and 1986 premierships.

-With only 35 of the final squad expected to be offered contracts, Adelaide’s wait-and-see policy caused some disruptions over the summer.
+With only 35 of the final 52-man squad expected to be offered contracts, Adelaide’s wait-and-see policy caused some disruptions over the summer.

 The new club’s player payments plan included signing on fees, base salaries and match payments totalling about $1.5 million in the first year.